Eynsham Venue HireEynsham Image ArchiveBotley West Solar FarmMaps & Walks

 Eynsham Observatory News

-The Night Sky in October!
-1 Oct 2024 What to look out for in the night sky from Eynsham.
+The Night Sky this February!
+2 Feb 2025 What to look out for in the night sky from Eynsham

 This is not intended to be comprehensive - it is a quick guide to help you find a few things in the night sky without any equipment - just your eyes.